 - Varicose veins on vulva, buttocks or thigh.

 Once other abnormalities or inflammation has been ruled out by a thorough pelvic exam, pelvic congestion syndrome can be diagnosed through several minimally invasive methods.
-An interventional radiologist, a doctor specially trained in performing minimally invasive treatments using imaging for guidance, will use the following imaging techniques to confirm pelvic varicose veins that could be causing chronic pain.
+Dr. Abbas Chamsuddin will use the following imaging techniques to confirm pelvic varicose veins that could be causing chronic pain.

 Pelvic venography: Thought to be the most accurate method for diagnosis, a venogram is performed by injecting contract dye in the veins of the pelvic organs to make them visible during an X-ray.
-To help accuracy of diagnosis, interventional radiologists examine patients on an incline, because the veins decrease in size when a woman is lying flat.
+To help accuracy of diagnosis, the doctor examines patients on an incline, because the veins decrease in size when a woman is lying flat.

 Pelvic ultrasound: Usually not very helpful in diagnosing pelvic congestion syndrome unless done is an very specific manner with the patient standing while the study is being done.
 Ultrasound may be used to exclude other problems that might be causing pelvic pain.

 After the diagnosis of PCS has been identified, medical treatment with non-steroidal anti-inflammatory drugs may help relieve the patient’s pain for the short term.
-Analgesia is a good first-line option, but if symptoms do not improve, a referral to an interventional radiologist should be made.
+Analgesia is a good first-line option, but if symptoms do not improve, an interventional radiology procedure should be made.

 After treatment, women are discharged home the same day and able to return to regular activity the next day.
 Some patients may experience some mild cramping for 24 to 48 hours, which is managed well with ibuprofen.